yoshiya-usui/femtic/README.md

 # Functional overview
 FEMTIC gives a three-dimensional electrical resistivity structure from the response functions at observation points on the Earth's surface.

-Mesh type: tetrahedral mesh, hexahedral brick mesh, and non-conforming deformed hexahedral mesh
+**Mesh type**: tetrahedral mesh, hexahedral brick mesh, and non-conforming deformed hexahedral mesh

-Data type: impedance tensor, vertical magnetic transfer function, inter-station horizontal magnetic transfer function, phase tensor, apparent resistivity, and phase.
+**Data type**: impedance tensor, vertical magnetic transfer function, inter-station horizontal magnetic transfer function, phase tensor, apparent resistivity, and phase.

-Parallel computation: Hybrid MPI/OpenMP parallel calculation can be used.
+**Parallel computation**: Hybrid MPI/OpenMP parallel calculation can be used.

-Model parameter: Subsurface electrical resistivity and distortion matrix of galvanic distortion.
+**Model parameter**: Subsurface electrical resistivity and distortion matrix of galvanic distortion.

 # Release note
 ***v4.1*** Nov.
 9, 2021 This new version supports difference filter.
 The error calculation of log10(apparent resistivity) is modified.
 Rotation angles of distortion matrix are limited to from -90 to 90 (deg.) when gains and rotations of galvanic distortion are estimated.